 Corporate bonds can typically provide a return of around 6% gross interest per annum, although the potential return varies depending on the business.

 Whilst bonds do tend to fall at the lower end of the investment risk spectrum there is still the potential for credit risk.
 Should the corporate bond issuer go out of business, investors must be aware that they may not get their investment back or receive interest payments.

-Please head over to the OFF3R P2P Lending channel to compare the latest opportunities.
+Please head over to the OFF3R Peer-to-peer Lending channel for a more detailed comparison of the latest opportunities.